gconfs-conferences/csharp-2018/slides.md

 ## What is imperative?

-> - The computer is my slave
+> - The computer is my slave:
 > - Do my exam
-> - If I'm tired make me sleep
+> - If I'm tired, make me sleep
-> - While I sleep clean my dishes
+> - While I'm sleeping, clean my dishes

 ## Control structures - if